 The mission of the Center is to generate and integrate knowledge and information to provide credible prediction, early detection, and quantitative assessment of environmental threats in the western United States.
 The goal of WWETAC is to inform policy and support the management of environmental threats to western wildlands.
 The objectives of WWETAC are to:

-WWETAC is jointly funded and run by the three deputy areas of the Forest Service: the National Forest System, State and Private Forestry, and the Pacific Northwest Research Station.
-We have a small permanent staff, but benefit from a large number of federal and university analysts and scientists.
-Our cooperators include resource specialists and land managers from the western Forest Service regions (1-6, 10), scientists from the three western Research Stations of the Forest Service, many of the western universities, and a number of agencies (e.g., NASA, USGS, NPS).
+WWETAC is jointly funded by the three deputy areas of the Forest Service: the National Forest System, State and Private Forestry, and the Research and Development.
+The Center is administratively serviced by the Pacific Northwest Research Station in Portland, Oregon.
+We have a small permanent staff, and benefit from a large number of federal and university analysts and scientists.
+Our cooperators include resource specialists and land managers from the western Forest Service regions (1-6, 10), scientists from the three western Research Stations of the Forest Service, many of the western universities, and a number of agencies (e.g., NASA, USGS, NPS, US EPA).